TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LockingApi/Index.rst

 ==================

 A locking strategy must implement the :php:`LockingStrategyInterface`.
-Several locking strategies are shipped with the Core.
-If a locking strategy uses a mechanism or function, that is not available on your system, TYPO3 will automatically detect this and not use this mechanism and respective locking strategy (e.g. if function :php:`sem_get()` is not available, :php:`SemaphoreLockStrategy` will not be used).
+Several locking strategies are shipped with the `Core`:pn:.
+If a locking strategy uses a mechanism or function, that is not available on your system, `TYPO3`:pn: will automatically detect this and not use this mechanism and respective locking strategy (for example if function :php:`sem_get()` is not available, :php:`SemaphoreLockStrategy` will not be used).

 * **FileLockStrategy**: uses the PHP function `flock() <http://php.net/manual/en/function.flock.php>`__